GoogleContainerTools/distroless/experimental/nodejs/README.md

 This image contains a minimal Linux, Node.js-based runtime.

-Specifically, the image contains everything in the [base image](../../base/README.md), plus:
+Specifically, the image contains everything in the [base image](../../base/README.md), plus one of:

+- Node.js v10 (`gcr.io/distroless/nodejs:10`) and its dependencies.
+- Node.js v12 (`gcr.io/distroless/nodejs:12`) and its dependencies.
-- Node.js v10.16.3 and its dependencies.
+- Node.js v14 (`gcr.io/distroless/nodejs:14`) and its dependencies.

 ## Usage